bounceshare/atlas/docs/README.md

 # Atlas
 An OpenSource Internal Admin-Panel Framework

 Atlas lets you build custom admin panels in a very easy manner.
 Atlas fills the void for a good quality map based admin panel.
-It can connect to remove PostgreSQL databases and fetch info directly and make editable UI components out of them.
+It can connect to remote PostgreSQL databases and fetch info directly and make editable UI components out of them.

 Have a table storing some PostGIS info?
 Now you can easily visualise them on the cloud using Atlas.
-Atlas understands GeoJSON, so you can go ahead and configure a page to render some table on PostgreSQL by simply configuring a query that returns a GeoJSON.
+Atlas understands GeoJSON, so you can go ahead and configure a page to render a table on PostgreSQL by simply configuring a query that returns a GeoJSON.
 As simple as that!
 Atlas even supports CRUD on PostgreSQL tables.

 ```yaml
 {